 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2009-2010 academic year (see the next item below), use the 2009-2010 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2013-2014 academic year (see the next item below), use the 2013-2014 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

+1 2014-2015 estimated 2013-2014 final

-H1 Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: H3 H3 H3 H3 Which needs-analysis methodology does your institution use in awarding Federal methodology (FM) Institutional methodology (IM) Both FM and IM g institutional aid?
+1 Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: commuted mai

+3 Which needs-analysis methodology does your institution use in awardir Federal methodology (FM) ng institutional aid ?

+3

+13 13 Institutional methodology (IM)

 H1 Need-based \$ (Include non-need-based aid used to meet need.)
 Non-need- based \$ (Exclude non-need- based aid used to meet need.)

+H1 Scholarships/Grants

+H1 Federal

-H1 Scholarships/Grants H1 Federal H1 State (i.e., all states, not only the state in which your institution is located) H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
-H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college H1 Total Scholarships/Grants \$0 \$0 H1 Self-Help H1 Student loans from all sources (excluding parent loans) H1 Federal Work-Study H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)
-H1 Total Self-Help \$0 \$0 H1 Other ı H1 Parent Loans H1 Tuition Waivers Reporting is optional.
+H1 State (i.e., all states, not only the state in which your institution is located)

+H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

+H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

+H1 Total Scholarships/Grants \$0 \$0

+H1 Self-Help

+H1 Student loans from all sources (excluding parent loans)

+H1 Federal Work-Study

+H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

+H1 Total Self-Help \$0 \$0

+H1 Other

+H1 Parent Loans

+H1 Tuition Waivers Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do estimated final
+Do not report tuition waivers elsewhere.

+H1 Athletic Awards